ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - T2Module: Added support for permanently-installed language via `permanentLanguageOverlays`, `permanentGenericLanguageTokens`, `permanentSpecificLanguageTokens`, `permanentLanguageInstalled`, `virtual void RefreshPermanentLanguage()`.
 - Removed some internal/logging references to old "AutoItemConfig" name in favor of "AutoConfig".
 - BindDict AutoConfig option now displays an error if used on an empty dictionary.

-**6.0.2**

-- Made CatalogBoilerplate enable/disable more compatible with RuleBook.